Bruker Thesis Prize

 1. To be eligible for the Bruker ESR Thesis Prize, the thesis defence (a viva voce examination or equivalent) must have taken place within 730 days of the deadline.

 2. Applications should be submitted by the thesis author and must include a one-page summary, as well as letters of support from the thesis supervisor and one of the examiners (the external examiner where possible).

-Applications comprised of four PDF files (one-page summary of the thesis, the full thesis, supervisor support letter, examiner support letter).
-A similar format is likely to be followed for the 2018 thesis prize, and full details will be available here in due course.
-Please direct any enquiries about the thesis prize to the ESR Group Secretary — Prof Ilya Kuprov (firstname.lastname@example.org).
+Applications should be sent, in the form of four PDF files (one-page summary of the thesis, the full thesis, supervisor support letter, examiner support letter) to the ESR Group Secretary — Dr Ilya Kuprov (firstname.lastname@example.org).

 Past Bruker Thesis Prize Winners

 2018: “Magnetic Resonance with Quantum Microwaves”, Dr Audrey Bienfait, CEA-Saclay, France.

 2017: “Frequency-Swept Microwave Pulses for Electron Spin Resonance”, Dr Andrin Doll, ETH Zürich, Switzerland.

 2016: “Uncrossing wires: EPR reveals spin delocalization in porphyrin nanoassemblies”, Dr Caludia Tait, University of Oxford, UK.